podgorskiy/DeepLearningServerSetup/README.md

     sudo install python3-pip
     sudo update-alternatives --install /usr/bin/pip pip /usr/bin/pip3 10

+## Installing some frequently used python packages
+I preffer to install frequently used packages globally with pip using sudo.
+It is not recommended, but to use sudo with pip, but if make a rule, to never install python packages with apt, that works fine.
+This way, all main packages will be immidiatly available for a new user, and disk space in home directory will not be wasted.

+Some packages that make sence to install globally:

+    sudo pip install torch torchvision tensorflow-gpu Keras pandas Pillow scipy dlib imageio ninja yacs cython matplotlib tqdm opencv-python scipy scikit-learn scikit-image sklearn

 ## Adding a new user
 To add a new user: